![if !IE]> <![endif]>

-FF Tibere takes its name from the Tiber river in Rome, and classical Roman inscriptional letters were the inspiration for the typeface – unique in its classical beauty and still the base of many of our Latin letters today.
-However, Boton did introduce some changes to the Roman model: He first intended the face, making the H, C, M, and A wider, as well as the E, S, and F narrower.
-FF Tibere’s companion italics are inspired by humanist calligraphy.
+French designer Albert Boton developed FF Tibere as a caps-only titling face for titles and headlines.
+During the process however he saw the potential for the design to be adapted to function in text too.
+So he reworked his drawings, focusing on versatility in form.
+FF Tibere gets its name from the Tiber river in Rome, home to the classical Roman inscriptional lettering that served as inspiration for the typeface – unique in its classical beauty and still the model of many of our Latin letters today.
+Boton did introduce some changes to the Roman inscriptional letter: widening H, C, M, and A, and taking E, S, and F narrower.
+FF Tibere’s italic is inspired by Renaissance humanist calligraphy.